Namkyeong/namkyeong.github.io/_pages/about.md

 where I am fortunate to be advised by [Prof. Chanyoung Park](http://dsail.kaist.ac.kr/professor/).

 I'm actively on research with my best colleagues at [Data Science and Artificial Intelligence Lab](http://dsail.kaist.ac.kr/).

+My research interest is mainly on anything connected to or can be represented as graphs
+- Self-Supervised Graph Representatinon Learning
+- Graph Neural Networks (GNNs) for Chemistry and Biology
+- General Machine Learning and Data Mining